Best Hybrid Mattress

 All beds eventually sag, but some types of mattresses lose their shape more quickly than others.
 Mattresses with coils tend to sag within a few years as the springs wear out.

 To ensure you buy a durable bed, read reviews from those who have owned a mattress three or more months to see how withstands repeated use.
-And look for a good warranty that covers sagging under an inch.
+And look for a good warranty that covers sagging around an inch.

 Hybrid mattresses with memory foam comfort layers may have an unpleasant, chemical odor the first few days.
 Known as off-gassing, the smell occurs when volatile organic compounds (VOCs) in the mattress break down at room temperature; it should disappear within three to seven days.